roshnikutty/neighborFoods-react-front-end/README.md

 <ul>
   <li>User passwords are encrypted using bcrypt.js.</li>
   <li>
-  JWT (<a href = "https://www.npmjs.com/package/passport-jwt">JSON Web Token</a>) is the Passport strategy I used to authenticate and provide access to authorized users.</li>
+  JWT (<a href = "https://www.npmjs.com/package/passport-jwt"  target="blank">JSON Web Token</a>) is the Passport strategy I used to authenticate and provide access to authorized users.</li>
 </ul>

 ## Backend API routes